Frequently Asked Questions

 The data provided through Strava Metro has been aggregated and has had individual identifiers removed.
 Additionally, the Strava Metro data set excludes activity made private by our members.

 Strava Metro exists to make biking, walking and running in cities better.
 We see many potential products in the future for Strava Metro to help us further our mission.
 In the near-term we are working on enhanced visualizations and tools for use with Strava Metro data by users without access to and experience in GIS software.
 We are also looking into providing tools to facilitate the analysis of the data so groups can use it as effectively as possible.

-Tell your DOT and city planning colleagues about Strava Metro.
-We have successfully partnered with several advocacy organizations to jointly approach the planning authorities in their area in presenting how to best use Strava Metro.
+Tell your community leaders and city planning colleagues about Strava Metro.
+We have successfully partnered with several advocacy organizations to jointly approach the planning staff and elected officials in their area in presenting how to best use Strava Metro.

 If you are a cyclist or runner, use Strava to track your activities.
 In addition to the fun and motivation that Strava provides, your cycling and running data could help to inform alternative transportation systems in your community through Strava Metro.
 And tell your friends who ride and run.
 Strava grows by word of mouth.

 You’re looking for Strava Routes.
-We’ve counted the “votes” of millions of runners and cyclists globally and made them available via a route creation and discovery tool.
+We’ve counted the “votes” of millions of runners and bicyclists globally and made them available via a route creation and discovery tool.

 Can I see a sample of the data you provide?